toucansites/website/src/contents/docs/[03]content-management/[03]content-bundles/index.md

 The slug of the page is determined by the directory name.
 The `contents` directory is always set as the home page of the website, and the "not found" page is typically placed in a `404` folder.

 These paths can be customized using a configuration file, and all other pages will have slugs based on the directory structure.
-For example, if the structure is `/a/b/c` with an`index.md` file inside `c`, the slug would be `/a/b/c/`.
+For example, if the structure is `/a/b/c` with an `index.md` file inside `c`, the slug would be `/a/b/c/`.

 To exclude a path component from the slug, place an empty `noindex.yml` file in that directory.
 For instance, if `noindex.yml` is added to the `b` directory, the slug would become `/a/c/`.

 You can use square brackets with a number in your folder names to have ordered contents.
-Squared brackets will be trimmied yet your content keeps the desired order.
+Square brackets will be trimmed, yet your content will keep the desired order.

 ```sh
 .